 Commercial cleaning and building services is one of the most actively consolidated service sectors in the country — investors like its recurring, contracted revenue, deep fragmentation, and route-density economics.
 Strategic acquirers ABM Industries and Aramark consolidate at the national level; private-equity-backed platforms such as Pritchard Industries, The Facilities Group, and Marsden roll up regional operators in the $1–10M-EBITDA range.
 Smaller owner-operated books typically transact to SBA-financed individuals or neighboring operators expanding their footprint.
 The memo maps which buyer types would actually look at a company your size and how each tends to structure the deal.

 Most Janitorial & Commercial Cleaning businesses in the $1M–$10M revenue range trade at roughly 3.0× to 7.0× normalized EBITDA, with a typical deal near 4.5×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and academic M&A practitioner survey data.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Commercial cleaning is a labor-driven, contract-based business, and the valuation reflects that.
 We start where a buyer's quality-of-earnings team starts — your reported earnings — then normalize for owner add-backs, family wages, personal vehicles, and one-time items, each tied to a specific QuickBooks transaction.
 The result is your normalized EBITDA, against which we apply a cleaning-specific multiple grounded in recent transactions.
 The factors that move your multiple up or down: how much revenue is on multi-year contracts versus month-to-month, customer concentration on your largest buildings, contract retention, and whether the business survives the owner stepping back.
 Smaller owner-operated shops are often valued on SDE; larger contract books move to an EBITDA multiple.
 Every figure traces back to your books.